 Our Global Green Bond Program uses the same valuation framework, portfolio construction and risk management techniques as our other investment programs.
+On occasions, we may buy green bonds issued by surprantionals, due to the lack of availability of green bonds issued by governments, yield curve segments or valuations.
 We then apply two additional steps that impact on which bonds are considered within the opportunity set, and our ongoing willingness to continue to hold them.

-- 1. Firstly, we make an assessment to determine whether an issuer's green bond framework is aligned with International Capital Market Association (ICMA)'s Green Bond Principles2 or any other national standards (including the future EU Green Bond Standard).
-We then assess that the issuer has arranged for an independent second party opinion on the labelling of the issue as "green" or in the absence of an independent second party opinion we will make our own determination if the issuer's green bond framework is aligned with accepted practices. - 2.
+- 1. Firstly, we make an assessment to determine whether an issuer's green bond framework is aligned with International Capital Market Association (ICMA)'s Green Bond Principles or any other applicable standards (including the future EU Green Bond Standard).
+We then assess that the issuer has arranged for an independent second party opinion on the labelling of the issue as "green".
+In the absence of an independent second party opinion, Colchester will make its own determination that the issue can labelled "green". - 2.
 Secondly, we will monitor on an annual basis issuers' use of proceeds reporting by looking at their allocation report.
 In the absence of an allocation report we will either engage with the issuer or make an appropriate determination based on the information available.